Ph.D., Mining and Earth Systems Engineering, Colorado School of Mines, 2000

 Bachelor of Science, Civil Engineering, Colorado School of Mines, 1997

-Dr. Goss has worked on numerous heavy construction projects, including tunnels, dams, and reservoirs, specializing in site investigation and construction engineering.
-His roles on these projects have ranged from miner to shift engineer to resident engineer.
+Dr. Goss has worked on numerous heavy construction projects, including tunnels, microtunnels, hard rock mines, dams, and reservoirs, specializing in site investigation and construction engineering.
+His roles on these projects have ranged from miner to shift engineer to resident engineer to engineer of record.

 Dr. Goss is a Shotcrete Nozzleman Trainer through the American Shotcrete Association and a Shotcrete Nozzleman Certification Program Examiner through the American Concrete Institute.